- Timeless Attraction

 Are we Denying Our Youth?
 Because there are so many additional, modern program ideas prevalent in Scouting today, it’s easier than ever to deny our youth much of the magic and wonder that in the past attracted many of us as Scouts.
 When demonstrating the art of fire making, elaborate camp cooking, pioneering, and pre-technology campcraft, the Scouts in attendance are openly enthusiastic.
-The fact is, many of today’s Scouts love this stuff—just like many did 50 years ago!
+The fact is, many of today’s Scouts love this stuff—just like many did over half a century ago!
 I’m not grabbing at straws here, due to nostalgia for the good ol’ days.
-Neither am I motivated by an attempt to alleviate the disappointment experienced when seeing that many of today’s Eagle Scouts can’t light a fire in the rain or put up a traditional dining fly with guy lines and tent stakes.
-But, in conjunction with new, high-tech developments and STEM, I am motivated by what I maintain to be a path the BSA should take to increase membership and retention—a launching of a renewed emphasis on the timeless, traditional outdoor skills.
+Neither am I motivated by an attempt to alleviate the disappointment experienced when seeing that many of today’s Eagle Scouts can’t light a fire in the rain or put up a traditional dining fly with guylines and tent stakes.
+But, I am motivated by what I maintain to be a path the BSA should take in conjunction with new, high-tech developments and STEM, to increase membership and retention—a launching of a renewed emphasis on the timeless, traditional outdoor skills.

 Youth Relevant.
 We all believe Scouting has to keep up with the times.
 The BSA must keep its program “youth-relevant.”
 But, at the risk of being redundant, amidst the wide spectrum of fun available in Scouting, there’s always an attraction to and fascination with what’s termed, “old school.”
 It’s apparent, along with the new push for the STEM/Nova program, and all the “high adventure for the mind” merit badges like space exploration, digital technology, and robotics, a large population of today’s Scouts are still greatly enamored with acquiring the skill sets revolving around wilderness survival, the building of an impressive pioneering structure, and the creation of an amazing, front country campsite.

-- Two Half Hitches (or Bowline) up at the tarp
+- Two Half Hitches (or Bowline) at the grommets

 - Taut-line Hitch at the stake